 Commencement Ceremonies

-Formal Commencement ceremonies are held at the University of Denver at the end of the spring and summer terms.
+Formal Commencement ceremonies are held at the University of Denver at the end of the spring terms.

 Participating in commencement does not constitute official graduation.
 It is a celebration that signifies the completion of the appropriate degree requirements and has no academic or legal implications.